 - 1.4.1 The area covered by this plan is the Kyogle Council LGA.
-The Kyogle Council LGA and its principal towns, villages, rivers and creeks are shown in Appendix A. - 1.4.2 This area also partially covers flood operations within the Tabulam and Urbenville areas.
-Tabulam, although located in the Kyogle LGA is situated on the Clarence River, whilst Urbenville is located in the Tenterfield Shire boundaries and situated on the Toolom Creek, a tributary of the Clarence River. - 1.4.3 The Council area, and the Urbenville and Tabulam areas, are in the NSW SES North Eastern Zone and for emergency management purposes, is part of the North Coast Emergency Management Region. - 1.4.4 The plan sets out the Kyogle Council level emergency management arrangements for prevention, preparation, response and initial recovery for flooding in the Kyogle Council LGA. - 1.4.5 In this plan a flood is defined as a relatively high-water level which overtops the natural or artificial banks in any part of a stream, river, estuary, lake or dam, and/or local overland flooding associated with drainage before entering a watercourse and inundation resulting from super-elevated sea levels and/or waves (including tsunami) overtopping coastline defences. - 1.4.6 This plan outlines the local level arrangements for the management of downstream consequences of flooding due to dam failure, however it does not cover the management of flooding of an underground mine by inrush or other cause, which should be covered by the Mine Emergency Sub Plan for the respective mine.
+The Kyogle Council LGA and its principal towns, villages, rivers and creeks are shown in Appendix A. - 1.4.2 The Council area is in the NSW SES North Eastern Zone and for emergency management purposes, is part of the North Coast Emergency Management Region. - 1.4.3 The plan sets out the Kyogle Council level emergency management arrangements for prevention, preparation, response and initial recovery for flooding in the Kyogle Council LGA. - 1.4.4 In this plan a flood is defined as a relatively high-water level which overtops the natural or artificial banks in any part of a stream, river, estuary, lake or dam, and/or local overland flooding associated with drainage before entering a watercourse and inundation resulting from super-elevated sea levels and/or waves (including tsunami) overtopping coastline defences. - 1.4.5 This plan outlines the local level arrangements for the management of downstream consequences of flooding due to dam failure, however it does not cover the management of flooding of an underground mine by inrush or other cause, which should be covered by the Mine Emergency Sub Plan for the respective mine.